The public consultation stage has now ended. Please see the Status section for more information.

-Application by Upland Studio requesting substantive amendments to an existing development agreement for lands at 70-80 First Lake Drive, Lower Sackville, to allow for 3 new buildings ranging from 6 to 22 storeys in height, housing a total of 800 residential units and additional commercial space.
+Application by Upland Studio requesting substantive amendments to an existing development agreement for lands at 70-80 First Lake Drive, Lower Sackville, to allow for two 6-storey residential buildings on a shared podium and a new drive-through commercial building.

 In 2011, North West Community Council approved a development agreement to permit the establishment of new commercial uses in excess of the maximum permitted size in the community commercial zone on the subject property, pursuant to Policies CC-3 and IM-13 of Sackville Municipal Planning Strategy.
 The agreement was amended in 2016 to allow for liquor sales on site.